MS München: Investigation

 The subsequent investigation into the disappearance of München centred on the starboard lifeboat and in particular the forward block from which it had hung.
 The pins, which should have hung vertically, had been bent back from forward to aft, indicating the lifeboat hanging below it had been struck by a huge force, that had run from fore to aft of the ship, and had torn the lifeboat from its pins.
 The lifeboat normally hung 20 m above the waterline.
 With the existence of rogue waves then considered so statistically unlikely as to be near impossible, the investigation finally concluded that the severe weather had somehow created an 'unusual event' that had led to the sinking of München.

 As the science behind rogue waves was explored and more fully understood, it was accepted that not only did they exist, but that it was possible that they could occur in the deep ocean, such as in the North Atlantic.
 Investigators later returned to the question of München and considered the possibility that she had encountered a rogue wave in the storm that night.
-Whilst ploughing through the storm on the night of December 12, she was suddenly faced with a wall of water, between 80 and 100 ft high, looming out of the dark.
+Whilst ploughing through the storm on the night of 12 December, she was suddenly faced with a wall of water, between 80 and 100 ft high, looming out of the dark.
 München would have plunged into the trough of the huge wave, and before she could rise out of it, it collapsed onto her, breaking across her bow and superstructure, tearing the starboard lifeboat out of its pins and probably smashing into the bridge, breaking the windows and flooding her.
 Having lost her bridge and steering, she would probably have lost her engines.
 Unable to maintain her heading into the storm, she would have been forced broadside into the waves.
 She seems to have floated for a number of hours, during which the storm and inaccurate positioning prevented her from being located.
 The force of the waves then hulled or even capsized her; another rogue wave may have contributed to her distress.
 She would then have succumbed to the flooding and sunk within a short period.

-As of December 2022, München's wreck site remains undiscovered.
+As of present, München's wreck site remains undiscovered.

 Media coverage

-The loss of München was featured in an edition of the BBC documentary series Horizon entitled "Freak Wave," which was first shown on November 14, 2002.
+The loss of München was featured in an edition of the BBC documentary series Horizon entitled "Freak Wave," which was first shown on 14 November 2002.

 In 2003, the Science Channel created a documentary entitled Killer Waves which studied the disappearance of München and concluded that a rogue wave was the most likely cause of her loss.